lucasjolibois54/futureworld/README.md

   <br/>

 FutureWorld is a non-profit organization web application helping local businesses achieve four sustainable development goals!
 The application is based on Angular & Ionic.
-The application is an informative web app, guiDING AND showing relevant information to the user.
+The application is an informative web app, guiding and showing relevant information to the user.

 What is it, and how was it made:
 * FutureWorld is a web application based upon Angular and Ionic